siebentod/obsidian-snippets/(Templater) Add Quick Task To Specified File.md

-This template adds task to the top of a specified file
+This template adds a task to the top of a specified file (used to parse it with Tasks queries).
+Description taken from prompt

 ```
 <%*